whilefalse/rails-3-acts-as-stashable/README.markdown

 If you're doing lazy registration stuff, this is useful.
 You'll have a bunch of stuff stashed in the session, and when a user signs up, you'll want to make sure they're all made to relate to the new user.

     Thing.reparent_all(session, :field, value)        #Updated :field to value on all stashed Things, saves them and unstashes them
     Thing.reparent_all(session, :field, value, false) #Same as above but doesn't unstash the objects (not sure why you'd want this)

+You can also reparent using a block - the model object will be yielded for each object being reparented.
+The setting of the field will be skipped, but the object will be save!'d and unstashed after your block finishes (unless unstash is false).
+This is identical to the first line above:

+    Thing.reparent_all(session) do |thing|
+        thing.field = value
+    end

 To run the tests